Bingham Canyon Mine: 2000–2014

 The EPA has estimated a 72 sqmi plume of contaminated groundwater has been created over the course of the mine due to multiple spills and runoff.
 Long-term effects of the underground water supply contamination may include an increased demand for surface water solutions as the population of the Salt Lake valley grows since the county will not be able to tap into the groundwater supply.

 In 2007, Kennecott Utah Copper LLC was considering expanding its land holdings to Rose Canyon Ranch in the southern Oquirrh mountains and Yellow Fork Canyon land in Salt Lake County.
 Kennecott claims rights to file a mining claim in accordance with the Stock-Raising Homestead Act of 1916.

 In 2008, the United States Department of Interior Fish and Wildlife Service sued Kennecott after the release of hazardous substances including selenium, copper, arsenic, zinc, lead, and cadmium.
 A federal biologist claimed that these chemicals have caused great damage to the ecosystems and resources that support the migrant bird populations, as well as other fish and wildlife habitats.

 In the northern zone near Magna, Utah, the extensive southern tailings pond has been collecting the tailings since the mine first started mining production.
 Kennecott Utah Copper LLC has requested permission for a Tailings Expansion Project (TEP) to expand the tailings pond impoundment in Magna, which is already at 1.8 e9ST capacity, and to expand on 721 acre of wetlands south of the Great Salt Lake.
 The company has come under scrutiny for the instability of the structure.
 The Salt Lake Tribune published a report in 2007 revealing that the company failed to disclose information on possible damages that could occur if the tailings pond collapsed in the event of a major earthquake.
 From 2001 through 2009 there have been six earthquakes ranging from 2.3 to 3.4 in magnitude with an average epicenter only 3 mi away from Magna.

 In popular culture

-Bingham Canyon Mine was featured in the 1973 made-for-TV movie Birds of Prey, with protagonist helicopter pilot Harry Walker (played by David Janssen) piloting his Hughes 500 into the open pit to track down three bank robbers and their female hostage in an Aérospatiale SA 315B Lama, which was hidden behind heavy mining machinery.
+Bingham Canyon Mine was featured in the 1973 made-for-TV movie Birds of Prey, with protagonist helicopter pilot Harry Walker (played by David Janssen) piloting his Hughes 500 into the open pit to track down three bank robbers and their hostage in an Aérospatiale SA 315B Lama, which was hidden behind heavy mining machinery.
 It was also featured prominently in The Fundamentals of Caring.
 In the PC video game American Truck Simulator, players can simulate hauling cargo at the mine.